CycL0pz/reddit-image-scraper/README.md

 Save results to output/reddit_posts_with_images.json

-Configuration Options (edit in scraper.py): pythonSUBREDDIT = "malaysia"  # Change to any subreddit PAGES_TO_SCRAPE = 10    # Number of pages to scrape
+Configuration Options (edit in scraper.py):
+SUBREDDIT = "malaysia"  # Change to any subreddit PAGES_TO_SCRAPE = 10    # Number of pages to scrape

-Step 2: View Results in Web Browser bashpython app.py
+Step 2: View Results in Web Browser bash python app.py

 Then open your web browser and go to: http://localhost:5000

 *📁 Project Structure*